sabaiitj/SAT-ACT-Analysis/README.md

 # Project 1: SAT & ACT Analysis Overview

 ## Contents:
--Problem Statement
+- Problem Statement
--Datasets to be Used
+- Datasets to be Used
--Executive Summary
+- Executive Summary
--Data Dictionary
+- Data Dictionary
--Conclusions and recommendations
+- Conclusions and recommendations
--Possible hypotheses for future study
+- Possible hypotheses for future study

 ## Problem Statement
 ACT and SAT are two exams which are accepted by various colleges across USA for acceptance into various degree programmes.
 Officially speaking, there is no difference between difficulty levels of ACT and SAT,so ideally speaking the participation rates of the two should be comparable across staes and years.
 We would like to see whether this is true or not based on the data available.
 What are the broad trends in the SAT and ACT participation rates across the various states and years?Which majors have highest and least participation in SAT?

 ## Datasets to be Used
 1. act_2017.csv
 2. act_2018.csv
 3. act_2019.csv